Homegear/HomegearLib.NET/README.md

 }
 ```

-After this we need need to implement the event "Homegear.Reloaded".
+After this we need to implement the event "**Homegear.Reloaded**".
 This event is always raised, when a full reload is successfully completed.
 We have to wait for the first "reload" to complete, before we can work with the Homegear object:

 ```
 	.